Bouquet Gardens: The Best Cutting Flowers + Growing & Harvesting Tips

 Read about How to Make Planted Pumpkins Last.

 Plant them in a birdcage using a similar method as the pumpkin planter.
 Add a vase or florist foam on a dish into the birdcage and let the flowers flow freely!
-This was part of a roundup on eBay for Birdcages in the Garden decorating ideas.

 For even more cut flower arrangement ideas, have a look at this post by Louise Curley, the author of The Cut Flower Patch: Grow your own cut flowers all year round.
 She shares her best ideas for arranging homegrown flowers here: